 My name is Wendy Harp,and I teach 4th grade ELA at Cherokee Elementary School.
-I have been teaching for six years,and this is my third year in 4th grade.
+I have been teaching for seven years.
 I earned a Bachelor's Degree in Early Childhood Education from the University of West Georgia and a Master's Degree in Early Childhood Education through Walden University.

 I look forward to an exciting school year and spending it with the students at Cherokee Elementary School.
 If you should have questions or concerns, please feel free to contact me by email or by phone at Cherokee Elementary School.